Benjscho/Benjscho.github.io/_posts/technical/2023-04-23-best-practices.md

 Willison](https://simonwillison.net/2023/Apr/7/chatgpt-lies/#warn-off-or-help-on)
 have already pointed this out, and provided great examples. **Tools are about making things easier or faster, so the scope of what you can do is expanded.**

+[^1]: LLMs are controversial for good reason.
+They're good at some things, I think this is one of them.
+They can also cause massive harm when misused.
+AI as a field is filled with people trying to make money by moving fast without considering the consequences.